wadegroux/wadegroux/README.md

 ###

-<h3 align="center">👩‍💻  About Me</h3>
+<h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="center">I'm Wade Groux, a passionate and results-driven Data Analyst with a keen eye for extracting actionable insights from complex datasets.
+<p align="left">I'm Wade Groux, a passionate and results-driven Data Analyst with a keen eye for extracting actionable insights from complex datasets.
 My expertise lies in data analysis, utilizing SQL for data querying and manipulation, as well as employing Python and R programming languages to build predictive models and perform statistical analysis.
 With a sharp focus on data quality, I excel in data cleaning and transformation, ensuring that the information we rely on for critical decision-making is accurate and reliable.</p>

+###

+<h3 align="left">💡Skills</h3>

 ###